Introduction to the Test

 HOW CAN I PASS THE NOVA SCOTIA LEARNERS WRITTEN TEST ON MY FIRST TRY?

 The same goes for sitting down to take the written test.
 But preparedness is key, especially regarding the written portion of the test.
 Think of it this way: you must practice driving before your road test, so why shouldn’t you practice before the written exam?
+When practicing for the written test, focus on choosing the correct answers to ensure you are ready for the real thing.

 Before you sit down to practice, you should read your driver’s manual cover-to-cover.
 Believe it or not, you even have to prepare to practice.
 You may be surprised by how much you didn’t know before reading the manual.
 Making sure you’re familiar with the rules of the road will make taking a practice test easier, and the quicker you master the practice test, the greater your chances of passing your actual exam on your first attempt.